Re:T-ara

 Re:T-ara is the second single album by South Korean girl group T-ara.
 It was released on November 15, 2021 by Dingo Music, and distributed by Dreamus.
 It marks the group's first release after a four-year hiatus following the EP What's My Name?
 (2017) and their first independent release.
 The single consists of two tracks: "All Kill" and the lead single "Tiki Taka".
+The group credited as producers for the album and reportedly self-funded the project with no backing label.

 Background and release

 On July 29, it was announced through the group's 12th anniversary V-Live that they would be making their first comeback in four years before the winter of 2021.
 It was later revealed that the group will collaborate with Dingo Music to make their comeback with the single album Re:T-ara on November 15, 2021.
-The album consists of two tracks: "All Kill" and "Tiki Taka".
-The album was released on November 15 through many Korean online music services, including Melon.
-For the global market, the album was made available on iTunes.
-It was also released in physical format.